patrikpordi/patrikpordi/README.md

 ---

-👋 Hi there!
 I'm a passionate Robotics Engineer and Fulbright Scholar from Hungary, currently making strides in drone technology in the United States.
 With a strong background in robotics and a keen interest in aerial systems, I am dedicated to advancing the field through innovative research and practical applications.

 ---